-Name Age Principal Occupation or Employment During the Past Five Years Director Since Term Expires Joseph G. Caporella 42 Executive Vice President and Corporate Secretary of National Beverage Corp.
-1987 2003 Samuel C. Hathorn, Jr. 59 President of Trendmaker Homes, a subsidiary of Weyerhauser Co.
-1997 2003 CLASS II S. Lee Kling 73 Chairman of the Board of The Kling Company, a merchant banking company 1993 2004 Joseph P. Klock, Jr. 53 Chairman and Managing Partner of Steel, Hector & Davis, a law firm located in Miami, Florida 1987 2004
+Name Age Principal Occupation or Employment Director Since Term Expires Joseph G. Caporella 43 President of National Beverage Corp.
+1987 2003 Samuel C. Hathom, Jr. President of Trendmaker Homes, a subsidiary of Weyerhauser Co.
+1997 2003 DIRECTORS WHOSE TERM OF OFFICE WILL CONTINUE E AFTER THE ANNUAL MEETING CLASS II S. Lee Kling 74 Chairman of the Board of The Kling Company, a merchant banking company 1993 2004 Joseph P. Klock, Jr. 54 Chairman and Managing Partner of Steel, Hector & Davis, a law firm located in Miami, Florida 1987 2004 CLASS III Nick A. Caporella 67 Chairman of the Board and Chief Executive Officer of National Beverage Corp.
+1985 2005 4

-Additional information regarding the nominee for election as director and the continuing directors of the Company is as follows:
+Additional information regarding the nominees for election as directors and the continuing directors of the Company is as follows: